thangntt/microservice-async-rabbitmq/README.md

 # Microservice Async RabbitMQ

-This is an experimental Microservice use Spring, RabbitMQ Resquest-Response pattern
+This is an experimental Microservice use Spring, RabbitMQ Resquest-Response pattern.

+Sample to show how RabbitMQ can used for the communication between microservices.

+It use two microservices:
+* API-Gateway Service.
+This services receive the message request from the client and send the message to RabbitMQ.
+These services listen RabbitMQ to get the message and return a response to the client.

+* Consumer Service.
+This services the message from RabbitMQ and process message and then send the message to RabbitMQ.

 ![topo](img/microservice.PNG)
 ### Requirements: